I have put together this huge list of over 100 of the best homeschooling programs that can be used in the UK.

 When we first started I was overwhelmed with how many FREE homeschool resources there were.
 But not all of these homeschool websites follow the UK national curriculum, which we do.

 The reason we still follow the curriculum though is my son will be doing GCSEs.
-BUT, even though we follow the curriculum we still use some amazing American resources to help with homeschooling in the UK.
-If you are struggling to get to grips with the American school grade system there is a comparison table in our IXL reviews.
+But, even though we follow the curriculum we still use some amazing American resources to help with homeschooling in the UK.

-We have been home educating for a number of years, and with the increased popularity, I am still surprised at how many people still don’t understand it.
+We have been home educating for many years, and with the increased popularity, I am still surprised at how many people still don’t understand it.

 You can teach your child at home, either full or part-time.
 This is called home education.
 You can get help with home education from your local council.
 As a parent, you must make sure your child receives a full time education from the age of 5 but you don’t have to follow the national curriculum.Home Education UK